joshooaj/docs-workshop/docs/commands/en-US/Get-DadJoke.md

 ```

 ## DESCRIPTION
-The `Get-DadJoke` cmdlet gets a random dad joke from icanhazdadjoke.com, it but won't help you "get" the joke.
+The `Get-DadJoke` cmdlet gets a random dad joke from icanhazdadjoke.com, but it won't help you "get" the joke.

+...

 Get it?

+🦗🦗

-I know, Steven Judd is _much_ better at this 😅
+😅 Yeah, [Steven Judd](https://blog.stevenjudd.com/about/) is _much_ better at this.

 ## EXAMPLES